ronimiguel/AutomationTests/README.md

 This project uses Java and Selenium WebDriver framework, Maven to manage and define the project structure and dependencies.

-You need the folowing Dependecies in your pom.xml in order to use this project :<br>
+You need the folowing Dependencies in your pom.xml in order to use this project :<br>

 selenium-java<br>
 cucumber-java<br>